 Interior waterproofing is really water control.
-Water in your walls is drained and directed under the floor before it enters the room.
-This option is frequently called for when outside additions or structural elements are in the way, or a less expensive alternative to outside waterproofing is desired.
-Sometimes there is a need to remove water which is trapped below the floor that an exterior system cannot evacuate.
+Water in your walls is drained and directed under the perimeter of the floor before it enters the room.
+This option is frequently called for when outside additions or structural elements make outside excavation impractical.
+It is also less expensive than exterior waterproofing.
+Sometimes interior water control is necessary to remove water which is trapped below the floor.

-Normally 5′ to 6′ is generally needed to be cleared away from the walls by the customer before work can begin.
-Starting against the wall we remove around 18” of the concrete floor with jackhammers.
-This continues along the entire length of the wall to be waterproofed.
-We then hand excavate this trench down until we reach the bottom of the footing.
-The concrete and dirt is taken out to our trucks and hauled away.
-We then drill small drainholes in the cores at the bottom of each block to drain the wall and relieve some of the outside pressure.
-Drain tile is installed along the inside wall trench against the footing, a thin white plastic panel called rigid sealer is placed in the trench to cover the small drainholes and extends about 12” above the poured floor., or can be taken all the way to the top of the wall.
-The draintile is then buried in washed pea gravel.
-The entire length of pipe is sloped to direct water into a buried sump pump located at the lowest point of the system and usually in a corner.
+It will be necessary to clear an area of 5′ to 6′ from the walls before work can begin.
+The contractor will jackhammer and remove approximately 18” of the concrete floor along the entire length of the wall to be addressed.
+This area is then hand-excavated down to the bottom of the footing.
+The concrete and dirt are removed and hauled away.
+Small drain holes are drilled in the cores at the bottom of each block to drain the wall and relieve some of the outside pressure.
+Drain tile is installed along the inside wall trench against the footing.
+A thin white plastic panel called rigid sealer is placed in the trench to cover the small drilled drain holes.
+This plastic panel extends about 12” above the poured floor.
+Alternately, you can choose to cover the wall with a plastic panel that extends to the top.
+The drain tile is then buried in washed pea gravel.
+The entire length of the pipe is sloped to direct water into a buried sump pump located at the lowest point of the system, usually in a corner.
 An electric connection is made from the pump to the breaker panel.
-A heavy duty cast iron pump then takes the collected water and automatically pumps it outside through a drain pipe which we connect to the outside downspout.
-Once this system is installed with the floor re-poured, the system virtually disappears and only the sump pump cover and the discharge pipe are seen.
+A heavy duty cast iron pump then takes the collected water and automatically pumps it outside through a drain pipe which is connected to the outside downspout.
+New concrete is troweled at the perimeter, which can be seen as a darker color in the photos below.